kamtarnowski/borkowski_app/README.md

 - Facebook API
 - Opinions box, in footer
-- meta tags in each page
+- meta tags on each page
 - tests
 - CMS
 - graphic & copyright